2017 Women's Cricket World Cup qualification: Africa

 The Africa regional qualifier was held in Harare, Zimbabwe, from 23–26 April 2016, and featured four teams.
 Twelve matches were played, all of 20-over duration (rather than the 50 overs used at the World Cup).
 Zimbabwe was the winner, finishing undefeated in its six matches.

 Americas

 In 2013, the ICC announced that no Americas regional qualifier would be held for the 2017 World Cup, citing the poor quality of women's cricket in the region both in terms of play and administration.
 Consequently, the West Indies (by virtue of their participation in the ICC Women's Championship) will be the only team from the ICC Americas development region to participate in the qualifying process for the World Cup.

 Asia

 The Asia regional qualifier was held in Hong Kong from 9–15 October 2016, with matches played at the Mission Road Ground, the Kowloon Cricket Club, and the Hong Kong Cricket Club.
 Four teams took part, and matches were of 20-over duration.
+Thailand qualified after winning five of their six matches.